kubecost/docs/aws-cloud-integrations.md

 # AWS Cloud Integration

-By default, Kubecost pulls in0demand asset prices from the public AWS pricing API.
+By default, Kubecost pulls on-demand asset prices from the public AWS pricing API.
 For more accurate pricing, this integration will allow Kubecost to reconcile your current measured Kubernetes spend with your actual AWS bill.
 This integration also properly accounts for Enterprise Discount Programs, Reserved Instance usage, Savings Plans, Spot usage, and more.

 You will need permissions to create the Cost and Usage Report (CUR), and add IAM credentials for Athena and S3.
 Optional permission is the ability to add and execute CloudFormation templates.
 Kubecost does not require root access in the AWS account.

-The below guide contains multiple possible methods for connecting Kubecost to AWS billing.
-Because of this, the guide can be long and potentially confusing.

-To address this, a new, streamlined best-practice guide can be found [here](./aws-cur-setup.md).
-The new guide has some assumptions at the top to carefully consider.
+This guide contains multiple possible methods for connecting Kubecost to AWS billing, based on user environment and preference.
+Because of this, there may not be a straightforward approach for new users.
+To address this, a streamlined guide contaning best practices can be found [here](./aws-cur-setup.md).
+This best practices guide has some assumptions to carefully consider.

 For the below guide, a GitHub repository with sample files can be found [here](https://github.com/kubecost/poc-common-configurations/tree/main/aws).

-## AWS terminology and overview
+## Key AWS terminology

 Integrating your AWS account with Kubecost may be a complicated process if you aren’t deeply familiar with the AWS platform and how it interacts with Kubecost.
 This section provides an overview of some of the key terminology and AWS services that are involved in the process of integration.

-### Terminology

 **Cost and Usage Report**: AWS report which tracks cloud spending and writes to an Amazon Simple Storage Service (Amazon S3) bucket for ingestion and long term historical data.
 The CUR is originally formatted as a CSV, but when integrated with Athena, is converted to Parquet format.